Francis070/Francis070/README.md

 - 👋 Hi, I’m Abhijit Mukherjee
-- 👀 I’m interested in Data Analysis, ML, AI and Competitive Programming.
+- 👀 I’m interested in Software Development, Problem Solving and Competitive Programming.
-- 🌱 I’m currently learning Python and Machine Learning.
+- 🌱 I’m currently learning and implementing Backend engineering projects in JAVA.
 - 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me, my mail id is amiabhijit54@gmail.com
+- 📫 How to reach me, my email id is amiabhijit54@gmail.com

 <!---
 Francis070/Francis070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.